Get insider access

 Compared To Other Monitors

-The 34-inch Dell S3422DWG is a great budget ultrawide gaming monitor with good motion handling and low input lag.
+The 34-inch Dell S3422DWG is a decent budget ultrawide gaming monitor with low input lag, but it has noticeable motion blur.
 Its large size provides an immersive experience, and its good contrast ensures it works well in darker rooms.
-It's a great choice if you're looking for an immersive gaming experience on a budget.
-If you're looking for a slightly more expensive 34-inch ultrawide gaming monitor with a faster response time, better viewing angles, improved ergonomics, and USB-C support, consider the Gigabyte M34WQ.
+It's fine if you want an ultrawide monitor with a VA panel for this high contrast.
+However, if you're looking for a slightly more expensive 34-inch ultrawide gaming monitor with a faster response time, better viewing angles, improved ergonomics, and USB-C support, consider the Gigabyte M34WQ.

 For more options, check out our recommendations for the best ultrawide gaming monitors, the best 34-49-inch monitors, and the best gaming monitors.